 Features & Description (iRebal)

-iRebal is a portfolio rebalancing software crafted to automate the process of rebalancing investment portfolios.
-It aids in tax management by executing trades for tax efficiency and tax-loss harvesting.
+iRebal is a portfolio rebalancing software built to automate the process of rebalancing investment portfolios.
+It helps with tax management by executing trades for tax efficiency and tax-loss harvesting.

-iRebal seamlessly integrates with existing systems, simplifying advisors' management of clients' assets.
-The software offers customizable asset allocation models and generates allocation reports, assisting in the development of tailored security models that align with clients' needs.
+iRebal connects with existing systems, simplifying advisors' management of clients' assets.
+The software offers customizable asset allocation models and generates allocation reports, helping advisors build security models that fit clients' needs.

-iRebal simplifies the time-consuming task of rebalancing accounts, ensuring portfolios are fully automated and optimized towards tax efficiency requirements.
+iRebal takes the time-consuming task of rebalancing accounts and automates it fully, with portfolios kept tuned for tax efficiency.
 It significantly reduces manual work while providing real-time tracking of fees and cash management within the client's custody assets.

 This makes it an efficient tool for advisors seeking advanced rebalancing capabilities.